Pretrained Models#

 Summary#

-In this tutorial, we learned how to download and make predictions with pre-trained models using TorchVision.
-We explored the basic workflow for using pre-trained models for image classification and object detection tasks.
-We also discussed the importance of preprocessing input data and how to visualize the predictions generated by the models.
+In this tutorial, we learned how to download TorchVision pretrained models and make predictions for image classification and object detection tasks.
+We also discussed how to use the preprocessing transforms provided by the weights to prepare input data for the models.